 Our empirical results show that accounting for household heterogeneity in income and wealth is important for describing the effects of quantitative easing on income and wealth inequality.
 For income, the overall effect of quantitative easing is dominated by the earnings heterogeneity channel: transitions from unemployment to employment account for almost all of the increase in income across households.
 Importantly, the contribution of this channel is particularly strong in the lowest segment of the income distribution.
-For households in the bottom income quintile, one year after the realization of an exogenous QE shock driving down the term spread by 30 basis points, the unemployment rate declines by more than 1 percentage point and mean income increases by almost 1%.
-Due to the relatively muted response of wages to the shock, the effect on wages of all existing workers, the intensive margin, is quite small.4
+For households in the bottom income quintile, one year after the realization of an exogenous QE shock driving down the term spread by 30 basis points4, the unemployment rate declines by more than 1 percentage point and mean income increases by almost 1%.
+Due to the relatively muted response of wages to the shock, the effect on wages of all existing workers, the intensive margin, is quite small.
+Similarly, the effect of financial and rental income is relatively modest, although it increases with the share of financial income across the distribution.

-Overall, QE reduces income inequality because the earnings heterogeneity channel dominates the income composition channel, which boosts more incomes at the top: the Gini coefficient for gross household income declines from 43.14% to 43.07%.
-We also show that the decline in income inequality is statistically significant, in the sense that it survives also after taking into account the statistical uncertainty surrounding the effects of QE on the aggregate variables.
+Overall, QE reduces income inequality because the earnings heterogeneity channel dominates the income composition channel, which boosts more incomes at the top: the Gini coefficient for gross household income declines from 43.15% to 43.09%.
+We also show that the decline in income inequality is statistically significant, since it survives also after taking into account the statistical uncertainty surrounding the effects of QE on the aggregate variables.
 While the effects are likely to fade away over longer horizons, given the likely transient nature of the effects of monetary policy, this evidence suggests that quantitative easing contributes to support vulnerable households.
-Our main robustness checks pertain to alternative scenarios in which financial income strongly increases due to QE.
-While the increase in financial income is particularly beneficial for the top tail of the income distribution, its contribution to the changes in total income is limited and, hence, it does not significantly change our results on income inequality.

 We then investigate how QE changes the wealth distribution via the portfolio composition channel.
 The policy increases the value of stocks, mostly held by wealthier households.
 This effect, by itself, would lead to an increase in wealth inequality.
-However, we find that Gini index of net wealth in fact declines slightly from 69.17% to 69.15% because the effects of the increase in stock prices on net wealth are offset by those related to housing wealth.
+However, we find that Gini index of net wealth in fact declines slightly from 69.17% to 69.14% because the effects of the increase in stock prices on net wealth are offset by those related to housing wealth.
 This reflects the fact presented in Figure 2 that a large share of the population, i.e., about 60% of euro area households, own their main residence and that this asset category has a larger weight for the mid- and low quintiles of the distribution.
 The conclusion that the Gini index for the wealth distribution remains largely unaffected is robust to allowing for some rebalancing of financial portfolios and more differentiated responses of house prices to quantitative easing.